-State law (AB 1486) requires the City to annually list City-owned sites that are included in the Housing Element sites inventory that were sold, leased, or otherwise disposed of during the reporting year.
+State law (AB 1486, adopted 2019) requires the City to annually list City-owned sites that are included in the Housing Element sites inventory that were sold, leased, or otherwise disposed of during the reporting year.
 The listing of sites must include the entity to whom the site was transferred, and the intended use of the site.
-Further, AB 1255 requires cities and counties to create an inventory of surplus lands (land owned by the City which is declared by City Council to be surplus and not necessary for the City's use), and all lands in excess of its foreseeable needs, if any.
+Further, AB 1255 (2019) requires cities and counties to create an inventory of surplus lands (land owned by the City which is declared by City Council to be surplus and not necessary for the City's use), and all lands in excess of its foreseeable needs, if any.

-In addition to State law requirements, the City will evaluate City-owned land (not including lands dedicated to parks and recreation purposes) including parking lots, to determine future needs and if the publically-owned site could be donated, leased, or sold at a reduced price to develop affordable housing.
+In addition to State law requirements, the City will evaluate City-owned land (not including lands dedicated to parks and recreation purposes) including parking lots, to determine future needs and if the publicly-owned site could be donated, leased, or sold at a reduced price to develop affordable housing.
+Sites identified in this evaluation will be considered for inclusion in future suitable site inventories.